-The National Cycling Programme supports optimising the Urban Cycleways Programme (UCP) through taking a broader approach, including:
+The National Cycling Programme supports the investment in cycling through taking a broader approach, including

 - working with our partners and communities to building safer networks in our main urban centres

 - connecting our regions with safer routes